A Penobscot Bay Summer Getaway

 Fort Point Lighthouse

-The Fort Point Lighthouse is a private residence so you can't tour it, but it's a lovely stop to walk around and take in the beautiful scenery.
-The park has remnants of Fort Pownall, a unique fog bell tower, and a small beach equipped with some nearby picnic tables and grills.
+While Fort Point Lighthouse is a private residence and not open for tours, it is still a beautiful spot to explore.
+The surrounding park features remnants of Fort Pownall, a unique fog bell tower, and a small beach with picnic tables and grills nearby.

-Since the lighthouse is off the beaten path, this spot was uncrowded and peaceful making it a perfect location to have a picnic and relax on a sunny day.
+Because the lighthouse is a bit off the beaten path, the area stays peaceful and uncrowded, making it an ideal spot to enjoy a picnic and soak up the sun on a relaxing day.

 Penobscot Bay